victoriaemily/KDE/content/posts/WCAG.md

 *	Bypass blocks of text on web pages

 ### An annotated PDF of the WCAG 2.1 guidelines can be found below
-A-level guidelines are hihglighted in YELLOW while interesting lines I read are highlighted in BLUE.
+A-level guidelines are highlighted in YELLOW while interesting lines I read are highlighted in BLUE.
 [84-pg PDF of Annotated WCAG Guidelines](http://victoriaemily.github.io/KDE/img/WCAG_Guidelines.pdf)
 [Word Version of Above Blog Post](http://victoriaemily.github.io/KDE/img/KDE.docx)